circuits/circuits/docs/source/tutorial.rst

 behavior.
 For example, Component A might be responsible for doing a set of tasks, while Component B responsible for another set of tasks.
 The two components might occasionally communicate some information (*by passing messages/events*) to cooperate accomplishing bigger tasks.
+Designing your system/application this way encourages a decoupled design and components in circuits are designed to help accomplish this.

+This is called the **Component Architecture**.

 The three most important things in circuits are;